Home

 Here the description of each property in this report:

 • ithit:bytes-uploaded - integer value.
 Number of bytes uploaded and saved in persistent storage.
-If upload was broken or paused the client application will usually start upload from the next byte returned in this property.
+If the upload was broken or paused the client application will usually start upload from the next byte returned in this property.

 • ithit:last-chunk-saved - date\time in RFC 1123 format.
 Indicates when last chunk was saved.
 May be used in admin applications and automatic maintenance tools to remove files that failed to upload.

 • ithit:total-content-length - integer value.
-Total file size that is being uploaded to server.
+Total file size that is being uploaded to the server.
 Thin client applications may use this value for displaying upload progress.

 In case the REPORT is submitted over folder, the response will contain information about all files that are being uploaded to the subtree: